csci-182/fall2022/pages/_assignments/p2b.md

 This is an opportunity for you to reflect on your accomplishments, and consider how you can best use the remaining time that you have to come to a reasonable stopping point for your project.

 ## 1. Code & Designs [6pts]
 Please share something that best represents your progress thus far.
-This could be a link to your your GitHub repository, a screenshot of your code (or some attachments), drawings of your screens, a Figma mockup, etc.
+This could be a link to your your GitHub repository, a screenshot of your code (or some attachments), drawings of your screens, a mockup, etc. The code / designs you share should reflect 4-6 hours of work.

 {:.blockquote-no-margin}
 > ### Side note